 Top Right: Film producer Grela Orihuela with artist Marina Abramovic, Core Club screening in New York

-New scenes have been produced chronicling the artist's recent resettlement in Los Angeles in 2013 and his upcoming farewell performance of "Bert Rodriguez".
-In early 2016 making sh*t up will premiere with a genuine Hollywood ending.
+New scenes chronicle the artist's recent resettlement in Los Angeles in 2013 and his upcoming farewell performances of "Bert Rodriguez" throughout 2016.
+In early 2017 making sh*t up will premiere with a genuine Hollywood ending.

 about / participants watch clips image gallery